cesar3030/AssETS/readme.md

  * Go to laradock-example-proj/
  * Run `docker-compose up -d mysql nginx`
  * Open you favorite Browser and go to [http://localhost](http://localhost)
+ * To run composer cmd, get a bash using `docker-compose exec workspace bash`